The Bristol Bombay.

 The Bombay had been designed for dispersed manufacture.
 The fuselage was composed of five units that could be built separately; the front turret, the cockpit and radio operators section, the passenger/cargo section, the rear fuselage section and then the tail section.
 The wing was in three parts, the inner wing with engines and the two outer wing assemblies.

 The front gun position of the Bombay.
 The fixed cupola is composed of perspex panels riveted to each other without framing.
-The reflector gunsight in front of the gunner is linked to the up-and-down movement of the gun via levers and the whole assembly is traversed by hydraulic power provided by a pump linked to the starboard engine.
+The Barr & Stroud Mk III reflector gunsight in front of the gunner is linked to the up-and-down movement of the gun via levers and the whole assembly is traversed by hydraulic power provided by a pump linked to the starboard engine.
+Although feeble against monoplane fighters such as the Bf109 it should be remembered that the turret's main use was to provide covering fire, like the door mounted guns on modern heavy-lift helicopters like the Chinook.

 The rear turret of the Bombay.
 It was bulged to give a better all-around view.
 The entire cupola could be released by the gunner in the event of an emergency.